-The interagency Dredged Material Management Office (DMMO) has successfully created more efficient regulatory procedures, that have facilitated the processing of hundreds of dredging and disposal projects while still ensuring that LTMS targets are met and that federal and state permit requirements are implemented.
-The DMMO also posts electronic permit applications and guidance documents online, is developing a database for tracking project specific data, and produces annual reports each year to evaluate program performance.
+The interagency Dredged Material Management Office (DMMO) has successfully created more efficient regulatory procedures that have facilitated the processing of hundreds of dredging and disposal projects while still ensuring that LTMS targets are met and that federal and state permit requirements are implemented.
+The Dredged Material Management Office also posts electronic permit applications and guidance documents online, is developing a database for tracking project-specific data, and produces annual reports to evaluate program performance.